Jkutkut/Xun-GuiTos/README.md

     - Minor fixes in UI:
         - CreatePlayer
         - WaitingRoom
-    - RootMenu work to control the game
+    - RootMenu work to control the game.
+    - CreatePlayer does not need an image.
+It will be required in the future.
+    - PNGs from flaticon added to replace users imgs.
 - v0.3.3:
     - Shell script to find the nodeRed rapsberry ip using brute-force.
     - New client menu: Mission-Poll.